-Multiple Sclerosis (MS) is a progressive inflammatory and neurodegenerative disease of the Central Nervous System (CNS) [1].
+Multiple sclerosis (MS) is a progressive inflammatory and neurodegenerative disease of the central nervous system (CNS) [1].
 MS is the leading neurological cause of disability in young adults, associated with many physical and mental impairments [2,3].
-Several components contribute negatively to the quality of life (QoL) of patients with MS with a wide range of debilitating symptoms, including muscle weakness, fatigue, balance and gait abnormalities, resulting in a significant financial burden on the patient, family, health system and society [4-7].
+Several components contribute negatively to the quality of life (QoL) of patients with MS with a wide range of debilitating symptoms, including muscle weakness, fatigue, and balance and gait abnormalities, resulting in a significant financial burden on the patient, family, health system and society [4-7].

 In order to maintain their independence, patients with MS must present adequate functional capacity [8].
 Both QoL and independent living are strongly related to sufficient functionality, both in the upper and lower extremities [9,10].
-Upper extremity motor function, coordination and sensation are known to be affected in patients with MS, leading to damaging alterations, reduction in muscle function and dependence on others for performing daily life activities [11,12] such as driving, drinking, eating, and writing [13].
+Upper extremity motor function, coordination, and sensation are known to be affected in patients with MS, leading to damaging alterations, reduction in muscle function, and dependence on others for performing daily life activities [11,12] such as driving, drinking, eating, and writing [13].
 Furthermore, inadequate lower extremity muscle function levels negatively influence essential activities such as stair climbing, balance, and walking [14,15].

 Difficulty in walking is one of the most commonly reported problems in MS [16], as up to 93% of patients with MS report limitations in their walking 10 years following diagnosis.
-Interestingly, MS has a negative impact on gait despite the relatively low disability status [17] and presents major personal, social and economic burdens on those living with MS [7].
+Interestingly, MS has a negative impact on gait despite the relatively low disability status [17] and presents major personal, social, and economic burdens on those living with MS [7].

 Nutrition is commonly accepted as one of the possible environmental factors involved in the pathogenesis of MS, but the role of nutritional modulation or supplementation as a complementary MS treatment is unclear and largely disregarded [18,19].
-Both, specific omega-3 and omega-6 polyunsaturated fatty acids (PUFAs) and specific antioxidants are involved in nervous system function [20-22].
+Both specific omega-3 and omega-6 polyunsaturated fatty acids (PUFAs) and specific antioxidants are involved in nervous system function [20-22].
 In 2013, Pantzaris et al. published the results of a randomized, double-blind, placebo-controlled clinical trial using a novel oral dietary supplement formula of specific omega-3 and omega-6 PUFAs and antioxidant vitamins compared with placebo.
 The results showed a significant effect in reducing the annual relapse rate as well as the progression of the disability with no-significant side effects [23].
 Interestingly, the same supplement formula has been reported to significantly improve functional capacity and cognitive function in older people with mild cognitive impairment [24].
-The scope of the current study is to investigate whether the same dietary formula, known as NeuroaspisTM PLP10, containing a high dose of DHA+EPA (omega-3 PUFAs) and LA+GLA (omega-6 PUFAs) compared to the amounts used in previous clinical studies using PUFA, and specific antioxidant vitamins (Vitamin E as $\alpha$ -tocopherol and $\gamma$ -tocopherol) can improve the functional capacity, muscle function, or gait, which can potentially contribute to the QoL and overall well-being, in patients with relapsing remitting Multiple Sclerosis (RRMS).
+The scope of the current study is to investigate whether the same dietary formula, known as NeuroaspisTM PLP10, containing a high dose of docosahexaenoic acid and eicosapentaenoic acid (DHA+EPA; omega-3 PUFAs) and linoleic acid and γ linolenic acid (LA+GLA; omega-6 PUFAs) compared to the amounts used in previous clinical studies using PUFAs, and specific antioxidant vitamins (vitamin E as α -tocopherol and γ -tocopherol) can improve the functional capacity, muscle function, or gait, which can potentially contribute to the QoL and overall well-being, in patients with relapsing remitting multiple sclerosis (RRMS).